Views:

 Taking your pension as a one-off lump sum is known as ‘trivial commutation’.

-For further information on trivial commutation restrictions, visit our website.
+Read information about trivial commutation restrictions on our website.

 Apply for trivial commutation